Ford Taurus (first generation): Ford Taurus SHO

-The Ford Taurus SHO (Super High Output) is a high-performance model of the Taurus that was introduced in 1989.
-Sharing its bodyshell with the Taurus sedan (no SHO wagon was produced), the SHO differed from the standard Taurus in its drivetrain, suspension, brakes, wheels, and cosmetic changes to the bodywork and interior.
+The Ford Taurus SHO (Super High Output) is a high-performance model of the Taurus that was introduced in late 1988 as a 1989 model.
+Sharing its body shell with the Taurus sedan (no SHO wagon was produced), the SHO differed from the standard Taurus in its drivetrain, suspension, brakes, wheels, and cosmetic changes to the bodywork and interior.
 The 3.0L DOHC V6 was developed and built for Ford by Yamaha.
 At 220 hp, the engine was rated only 5 hp less than the 4.9L V8 of the Ford Mustang; all examples were paired with a 5-speed manual transmission.

 Developed by Ford SVO as its first four-door vehicle, the Taurus SHO began life as a limited-production vehicle for 1989 (with Ford advertising it as such).
 Along with its performance specifications, the use of the Yamaha V6 was chosen partially to fulfill a supply contract, as Ford had shelved previous plans to use it for a mid-engine sports car intended to compete with the Pontiac Fiero and Toyota MR2.